 Pet Insurance Choices

 With today's advances in medical care leading to extended wellness and treatments for many illnesses, pet insurance makes sense.
 Pet insurance is much like car insurance or other indemnity insurance.
 It's insurance against accident and illness.
 There are many options for pet insurance.
-The most common carrier's are VPI, Pet's Best and PurinaCare.
+The most common carriers are Nationwide, Trupanion, Embrace, Pet's Best, and PurinaCare.
 However, many insurance companies, such as Farmer's Insurance, offer pet insurance.
 Please visit the links below to find out which carrier suits your needs and offers the best plan for your companion.
 Also, check with your insurance carrier to see if they offer pet insurance.
 Either way, you and your pet will benefit.

 Some Questions to Ask?

 1. Are pre-existing conditions covered?

 3. Are breed-specific inheritable conditions covered?